Raphaelf98/franka_auxiliary_rqt_plugins/franka_reset/README.md

 ```

 # run
-The plugin can be run with the following commands:
+The plugin can be launched with the following commands:
 ```
 source devel/setup.bash
 ```